NacirChahine/news-ai-advance/README.md

 ```

 **Security Note**: The `.env` file is excluded from version control to protect sensitive credentials.
 Use `.env.example` as a template for new setups.

+**Important**: For local development, ensure `DJANGO_DEBUG=True` is set in your `.env` file.
+This enables Django's development server to properly serve static files (CSS, JavaScript, images).
+In production, use a proper web server like nginx or Apache to serve static files.

 ### Django Settings